-Fiscal Year Average Daily Enrollment Student Enrollment Percentage Change
+Fiscal Year Student Enrollment Percentage Change

+2015-2016 82 E

 2014-2015 82 9.33%

 2013-2014 75 15.38%

 2012-2013 65 25.00%

 2011-2012 52 23.80%

 2010-2011 42 13.51%

 2009-2010 37 (11.90%)

 2008-2009 42 (19.23%)

 2007-2008 52 4.00%

 2006-2007 50 (10.71%)

-2005-2006 56 (20.00%)

-2) ECONOMIC CONDITION AND OUTLOOK: Single family construction has slowed throughout the County and the Borough.
+- 2) ECONOMIC CONDITION AND OUTLOOK: Single family construction has slowed throughout the County and the Borough.
 This construction has not had an impact on school enrollment.
-Due to the district's approval by the New Jersey Department of Education as an Interdistrict Public School Choice school since the 2011-12 school year, we have accepted many new students in the district, contributing to the four consecutive years of growth noted in the table above.
-There are many applications for the 2015-16 school year that will allow for continued growth in the coming year.
-The outlook for the district's long-term viability continues to be very positive.

-3) MAJOR INITIATIVES: The solar panels installed three years ago under a 15-year Power Purchase Agreement with Cambria Solar have allowed the district to drastically cut its electric bill, with savings to continue over the next 11 years.
-Two years ago, a rooftop HVAC unit was replaced in the gymnasium through the NJ Direct Install program.
-Each classroom is now equipped with a SMART board to enhance use of technology in the delivery of instruction.
-A new writing program for all grade levels was implemented two years ago.
+Due to the district's approval by the New Jersey Department of Education as an Interdistrict Public School Choice school since the 2011-12 school year, we have accepted many new students in the district, contributing to the years of growth noted in the table above.
+There are many applications for the 2016-17 school year that will allow for continued growth in the coming year.
+The outlook for the district's long-term viability continues to be very positive. - 3) MAJOR INITIATIVES: The solar panels installed four years ago under a 15-year Power Purchase Agreement with Cambria Solar have allowed the district to drastically cut its electric bill, with savings to continue over the next 10 years.
+Three years ago, a rooftop HVAC unit was replaced in the gymnasium through the NJ Direct Install program.
+Each classroom is equipped with a SMART board to enhance use of technology in the delivery of instruction.
+A new writing program for all grade levels was implemented three years ago.
 After amending its Long-Range Facilities Plan and approval of two (2) Regular Operating District (ROD) grants, the district upgraded security with a secure vestibule at the entrance, HVAC upgrades in the old section of the building, and new doors and windows in the old section of the building.

-4) INTERNAL ACCOUNTING CONTROLS: Management of the District is responsible for establishing and maintaining an internal control structure designed to ensure that the assets of the District are protected from loss, theft or misuse and to ensure that adequate accounting data are compiled to allow for the preparation of financial statements in conformity with generally accepted accounting principles (GAAP).
+The Board is looking at various expansion alternatives to accommodate the growth in student enrollment, with nearly 100 students expected for the 2016-17 school year. - 4) INTERNAL ACCOUNTING CONTROLS: Management of the District is responsible for establishing and maintaining an internal control structure designed to ensure that the assets of the District are protected from loss, theft or misuse and to ensure that adequate accounting data are compiled to allow for the preparation of financial statements in conformity with generally accepted accounting principles (GAAP).
 The internal control structure is designed to provide reasonable, but not absolute, assurance that these objectives are met.
 The concept of reasonable assurance recognizes that: (1) the cost of a control should not exceed the benefits likely to be derived; and (2) the valuation of costs and benefits requires estimates and judgments by management.